Algebraic vector bundles and $p$-local A^1-homotopy theory: Proofs of the main results

-We saw above that a composite of suspensions of morphisms of quadrics need not have the correct weights to yield a morphism of quadrics.
-If $-1$ is a sum of squares in the base field, then the $\aone$-homotopy class of any morphism $Q_{2n + \epsilon} \to Q_{2m-1}$ with $\epsilon = 0,1$ and $n > m$ is a torsion class by appeal to Proposition~\ref{prop:geometrictorsion}.
+If $k$ is a field that is not formally real, then the $\aone$-homotopy class of any morphism $Q_{2n + \epsilon} \to Q_{2m-1}$ with $\epsilon = 0,1$ and $n > m$ is a torsion class by appeal to Proposition~\ref{prop:geometrictorsion}.
 Therefore, in this range, we may compose suspensions of morphisms of quadrics and $\tau$ to yield new non-constant morphisms of quadrics.

 \begin{prop} If $k$ is an algebraically closed field having characteristic not equal to $2$, then for every $i > 0$ there are non-constant morphisms $Q_{11+2i} \to Q_{5+2i}$ and $Q_{23+2i} \to Q_{9+2i}$. \end{prop}